-We sat in this meeting to hear that our son is such a caring and compassionate child.
-We were told that ANYTIME a friend is hurt he goes right over to check in with them.
-Anytime he does something to hurt a friend intentionally he immediately apologizes for his actions and checks in.
-This.
-This is why we teach social emotional learning.
-After leaving that meeting, my husband asked me why the majority of the conversation was spent discussing his social skills instead of academics.
-I told him that in these early years, and even throughout high school and college, it is our responsibility as educators to ensure we are taking time to teach children how to interact and problem solve.
-We must spend the time helping children build empathy for one another and being a kind human to ALL.
-I walked out of that meeting today feeling so proud of my son for being a kind human.
-I also walked out of there knowing how important this work is and exactly how much children need this from us, especially now.
-This made everything finally feel worthwhile.
+His teachers told us that our son is such a caring, compassionate child.
+We heard that ANYTIME a friend is hurt, he goes right over to lend a hand.
+When he intentionally hurt a friend, he apologized for his actions and checked in.
+It was all I needed to hear.
+Afterwards, my husband asked me why the majority of the conversation was spent discussing his social skills, instead of academics.
+I told him that in these early years of childhood, educators have a responsibility to also teach children how to interact with others and the world, as well as to problem solve.
+We must spend time fostering empathy for one another and being a sweet person to ALL.
+I walked out of that meeting today feeling so proud of my son for being a kind human, but more importantly realized just how crucial social and emotional education is.

 I LOVE using literature to teach different skills and topics to students.
 There are so many wonderful books to help students relate to and understand big and heavy topics in a safe way.
 Read alouds allow us to facilitate great conversations, discuss misconceptions, and open up for so many other companion activities to help practice skills.
 There are SO many amazing Social Emotional books out there and the list just keeps growing and growing!
 Usually, Google and social media platforms are some of my favorite ways to learn about and find new books.
-Keep a lookout for an upcoming post covering some of my favorite SEL books and what great topics they cover!
+Take a look at this POST that includes some of my favorite SEL books and what great topics they cover!
 I would definitely check out @diversereads as a start on the journey to finding books you’d love to use.